sutingchen/ShellScripts/README.md

 # ShellScripts
-Shell scripts that can be executed in a Mac or Linux environment which automate some tasks.
+This repository contains shell scripts that can be executed in a Mac or Linux environment for some tasks automation.

 1. The ASP.NET Core Website Deployment Script automates the following deployment steps in a Linux (Ubuntu) server:
 - Back up the old published files